Skip to navigation Skip to content

 When servicing customers who have experienced psychological trauma, consider the various impacts of the condition on their ability to comply, including their capacity to attend appointments.

-See Social workers role in Payments and Integrity.
+See Social workers' role in debt, payment assurance and compensation.

 Contents